G-Core/product-documentation/documentation/account-settings/create-an-additional-account-and-switch-between-main-and-additional-accounts.md

    --1--Create an additional account: "create-an-additional-account" --1--Switch between accounts: "switch-to-another-account" --1--Log in: "log-in-to-a-desirable-account"
-pageTitle: Guide to managing an additional account | Gcore
+pageTitle: Guide to Managing an Additional Account | Gcore
 pageDescription: A step-by-step guide on creating an additional account and switching between main and additional accounts.
 ---
 # Create an additional account and switch between main and additional accounts

 ## Create an additional account